CambridgeBicycle/Knowledgebase/docs/apptintake.md

 Grab a spare pink bike tag.
 Write down the workorder number on the tag.
 Add the tag number to the 'Hook In' field.

-If the repair is scheduled for today, hit 'Print Tag' to print a copy of the workorder and let the Service Writer know that an appointment for today has arrived.
+If the repair is scheduled for today, hit 'Print Tag' to print a copy of the workorder, put that on the 'Due Today' clipboard and let the Service Writer know that an appointment for today has arrived.